 Things to Do near Best Western PLUS Carmel Bay View Inn

+Monterey Bay Aquarium.
 The Monterey Bay Aquarium is a premier institution for marine science and exhibits pertaining exclusively to the Monterey Bay.
 The aquarium is home to more than 550 animal and plant species.
 The Out Bay Waters exhibit is the aquarium's largest.
 The million-gallon tank houses a variety of marine life including sea turtles, sharks and tuna.
-The Monterey Bay Aquarium is open daily, except December 25.
+The Monterey Bay Aquarium was recently voted as one of the world's best aquarium.
 Visit www.montereybayaquarium.org.